Srikakulam district: Economy

 The gross district domestic product (GDDP) of the district is ₹19942 crore and it contributes 3.8% to the gross state domestic product (GSDP).
-For FY 2013–14, the per capita income at current prices was ₹92090.
+While the per capita income at current prices was ₹92090.
 The primary, secondary and tertiary sectors of the district contribute ₹4855 crore, ₹4114 crore and ₹10973 crore respectively.

 Tribal communities such as the Saora and Jatapus still practise the traditional podu system of cultivation.

 Dr. Reddy's Laboratories, a major pharmaceutical company, is at Pydibhimavaram.

 Transport

 The total road length of state highways in the district is 959 km.
 Andhra Pradesh State Road Transport Corporation runs bus services to all the major cities and towns of the state from the district.